Razberry-Studio/RazLang/README.md

 Raz Lang
 ------

-Raz Lang is an Open Source Dynamic Programming Language built from Rust Code, This Project Is Extremly Ealry In Development
+Raz Lang is an Open Source Dynamic Programming Language built from Rust Code, This Project Is Extremly Early In Development